DCSec/HyperBench/README.md

 4. Jump into 64-bit code mode and call **main** function.
 5. Get the memory layout information.
 6. Enable local APIC.
 7. Detect the application processors (APs).
+Get the APIC ID of each AP and store them in an array.
 8. Initialize APs(step 3 to step 6) in serial mode.
 9. Enable x2APIC.
 10. Execute benchmarks one by one.